Eleven-junichi2/makodedit/README.md

 # How to install (using Pipenv)
 This application is developed using Pipenv.
-So you can create a virtual environment containing dependencies from Pipfile by Pipenv.
+So you can create a virtual environment containing dependencies from Pipfile using Pipenv.